bukka/php-jsond/README.md

-# PHP JSON extension with new Decoder
+# PHP JSON Development extension

-The php-jsond is a new JSON parser for PHP
+The php-jsond is a development extension that contains some future changes for the official php-json extension.
+It also makes some new changes available in the previous PHP versions as it can be installed independently through PECL.
+Currently it supports PHP 7.2+.

 ## Installation